brclar15/cmVarsityLatin/docs/ovid/hecuba1.md

 [^25]: *prensantem, dantem* : since you have no named direct object, but see that these participles are accusative, you can figure out that they describe Hecuba.
 Translate it as "her grasping....her giving...."

 [^26]: *Dulichiae manus* : *Dulichius* is an epithet that refers to Odysseus, named after an island near Ithaca.
-He is the warrior who is alloted Hecuba when the Trojan women are divided up as spoils
+He is the warrior who is allotted Hecuba when the Trojan women are divided up as spoils

 [^27]: *unius* : connect this to *Hectoris* later on. *of Hector alone* or *only of Hector*

-[^28]: *haustos* : same thing as note X above.
+[^28]: *haustos* : same thing as note 25 above.
 We need a direct object of *tulit*, and what else could *haustos* refer to except the previously mentioned *cineres*?
 So try "she brought them *having been drained* with her."

 [^29]: *canum* : *white*, from *canus, -a, -um*